junxit/us-congress-bills-114/metadata.md

 - 2016-04-28 — Motion to reconsider laid on the table Agreed to without objection.
 - 2016-04-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 177). (text: CR 4/26/2016 H1952-1953)
 - 2016-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 177).(text: CR 4/26/2016 H1952-1953)
+- 2016-05-09 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.